Buildstarted/buildstarted.com/_posts/2010-11-22-making-your-own-viewengine-with-markdown.md

 }
 </code></pre>

-<h2>Layout.md</h2>
+##Layout.md

-<p>Since markdown, by default, doesn't render the opening and closing html tags and just renders what would essentially be the body, we have to wrap our markdown files in html.
-I've decided to go the simplistic route for now and just use the following</p>
+Since markdown, by default, doesn't render the opening and closing html tags and just renders what would essentially be the body, we have to wrap our markdown files in html.
+I've decided to go the simplistic route for now and just use the following

 <pre><code><html>
     <head>